Julián Araujo: Loan to Las Palmas

 On 1 August 2023, Araujo was loaned to La Liga side Las Palmas for the entire 2023–24 season.

 On 31 October, Araujo scored his first goal with the club in a 3–0 away win against Manacor to advance in the second round of the Copa del Rey.
 On 1 December, he scored his first league goal with the club, scoring the first goal in their 2–0 win over Getafe.
 On 7 January 2024, during a Copa del Rey match against Tenerife, Araujo picked up a red card for a violent conduct on Nacho Martínez after Nacho Martínez had gone down in the penalty area.
 On 10 January, it was announced that he would serve a four-match suspension.
 He returned a month later on 10 February, coming on in stoppage-time for Marvin Park in their 2–0 win over Valencia.

-Bournemouth
+AFC Bournemouth

-On 13 August 2024, Araujo joined Premier League team Bournemouth on a five-year deal.
+On 13 August 2024, Araujo joined Premier League team AFC Bournemouth on a five-year deal.
+He made his debut on 17 August in a 1–1 away draw against Nottingham Forest.

+Loan to Celtic

+On 2 January 2026, Araujo joined Scottish Premiership club Celtic on loan for the remainder of the 2025–26 season.

+Araujo scored his first Celtic goal on 15 February when he netted a last minute winner against Kilmarnock at Rugby Park.
+In the 97th minute, he swept the ball home with his weaker left foot, then celebrated by jumping into the stand with the Celtic fans and linking arms.